 These are the learning outcomes for this subject area.

 You will be able to:

-• Understand the working principles of amplifiers
+• Understand the workflow of mastering sessions

 The curriculum is fantastic, extremely comprehensive, contemporary and relevant to today’s industry.